Optimal Investment with Correlated Stochastic Volatility Factors: Models with one Stock and two Factors

 \subsection{Fully Correlated Factors}

-Our goal is to find the value function $v$ and the optimal strategy to achieve the maximum expected utility of the terminal wealth.
 We start by recalling the result from \cite{FoSiZa:13} as applied to our case.
 More specifically, in the case of fully correlated factors $Z_1, Z_2$ we are able to easily adapt the computations there as follows.
 Let us temporarily assume that $\rho_{12}=1$, then, condition \eqref{eq:rho-cond} forces us to also assume that $\rho_1=\rho_2=\rho$, with $\abs{\rho}<1$.
 We consider the ``distortion transformation" used in \cite{Za:99} and \cite{FoSiZa:13}:

 where the superscript $(0)$ indicates that this function will be the zeroth order in the asymptotics presented in the following section.
-Denoting
+The function $\Psi^{(0)}$ satisfies